On variational principle for upper metric mean dimension with potential: metric mean dimension with potential

-The upper (or lower) metric mean dimension with potential $0$ exactly recovers the definition of upper (or lower) metric mean dimension introduced by Lindenstrauss and Weiss \cite{lw00}, in this case we write $\overline{{mdim}}_M(T,X,d)=\overline{{mdim}}_M(T,X,0,d)$.

-Analogous to the definitions of classical topological pressure in thermodynamic formalism, the upper (or lower) metric mean dimension with potential can be equivalently defined by spanning set and separated set \cite{b71,w82}.
+Analogous to the definitions of classical topological pressure in thermodynamic formalism, the upper (or lower) metric mean dimension with potential can be equivalently defined by spanning sets and separated sets \cite{b71,w82}.

 A set $E\subset X$ is \emph{an $(n,\epsilon)$-\emph{spanning set} of $X$} if for any $x \in X$, there exists $y\in E$ such that $d_n(x,y)<\epsilon.$ A set $F\subset X$ is \emph{an $(n,\epsilon)$-separated set of $X$} if $d_n(x,y)\geq\epsilon$ for any $x,y \in F$ with $x\not= y$.